go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 ### SSHing Shim (with authorized_keys)

-In this option, the idea here is that the host simply uses the `authorized_keys` that gitea creates but at step 9 the `gitea` command that the host runs is a shim that actually runs ssh to go into the docker and then run the real docker `gitea` itself.
+In this option, the idea is that the host simply uses the `authorized_keys` that gitea creates but at step 9 the `gitea` command that the host runs is a shim that actually runs ssh to go into the docker and then run the real docker `gitea` itself.

 - To make the forwarding work, the SSH port of the container (22) needs to be mapped to the host port 2222 in `docker-compose.yml` .
 Since this port does not need to be exposed to the outside world, it can be mapped to the `localhost` of the host machine: